 How do you make a quinoa bowl less mundane?
-By adding a little bit of Asian flavor.
-The kimchi and miso sautéed mushrooms add that fermented umami taste that we're always craving.
+By adding a little bit of Asian-inspired flavor.
+The kimchi and miso sautéed mushrooms add that fermented umami taste that we’re always craving.

 We couldn’t resist including one more chia pudding recipe on the list — and this chocolate one does not disappoint.
 If you’re a bit weirded out by chia seeds, this recipe blends them so the texture is closer to regular chocolate pudding.

-Barley isn't just for winter soups and pilafs.
-It gets a spring makeover here, thanks to crisp chunks of apple and celery.
+Barley isn’t just for winter soups and pilafs.
+It gets a fresh makeover here, thanks to crisp chunks of apple and celery.
 The herbed citrus dressing helps quite a bit, too.